 Meaning

-“I was probably more scared of my high school exams than I was of the Oscars.
+In the quote “I was probably more scared of my high school exams than I was of the Oscars.
 At the time you think it’s everything and if you don’t do well, your life’s over.
 Opportunities are gone.
-So the more you do it, the less the fear is present.” presents a viewpoint centered on courage.
-It implies that courage appears in moments of uncertainty and encourages us to remember that fear is natural but not decisive.
+So the more you do it, the less the fear is present.,” the emphasis is on courage.
+It highlights the thought that courage appears in moments of uncertainty while implying that fear is natural but not decisive.

 Theme